-5 Center for Governmental Research, Code Enforcement in Tioga County, A Report to the Tioga County Rural Area Economic Partnership, June 2020, p.34 is responsible for administration and enforcement of the Uniform Code and the Energy Code only.
-Administration and enforcement of local laws and ordinances, particularly zoning and other land use laws such as short-term rentals, floodplain administration, stormwater management, etc. continue to be performed by the local jurisdictions.
+5 Center for Governmental Research, Code Enforcement in Tioga County, A Report to the Tioga County Rural Area Economic Partnership, June 2020, p.34

 The population of the municipalities served by the Jefferson County Code Enforcement operation approximates 73,730 as compared to Tompkins County population outside the City of Ithaca of 73,452.
 In contrast to the similarity in population size, Jefferson County handled 545 building permits as compared to Tompkins County's 1,837 building permits (outside the City of Ithaca) in 2021 and Jefferson County's land area is 1,269 square miles as compared to Tompkins County's land area is 476 sq. mi.